 The chicken could have been worse.
 It was limp and lifeless, and may as well have been some vegan “oh lets pretend we are eating meat to show all the evil meat-eaters how they could so easily replace meat and not miss it” crap.
 It was as miserable as my sex-life, yet could definitely be worse.
 Was it chicken?
 Maybe I should check the packaging…it wouldn’t surprise me if it were some reformed guff.

-The one filament of light was the stuffing ball.
+The one filament of light from Iceland was the stuffing ball.
 Alas with the total lack of gravy it was dry, but the hint of sage at least gave me some inkling that I could be enjoying this.
 The glitter on the turd.

 I guess the gravy was fine too.
 At least it was fairly thick – too thick to be able to get any off the peas and onto my plate.
 It was a gloopy kind of thick, yet at least it didn’t make this any more miserable an experience.